- Welcome Message

-The following information is designed to give parents and young people an overview of the approach to SEND at The Mirfield Free Grammar and Sixth Form and is presented in the form of questions which are most frequently asked.
+The following information is designed to give parents and young people an overview of the approach to SEND at The Mirfield Free Grammar and is presented in the form of questions which are most frequently asked.
 There is also information available on Kirklees’ SEN Local Offer via the following link - www.kirkleeslocaloffer.org.uk

 What is SEND?

 A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 This means that they have a much greater difficulty in learning than the majority of others of the same age, or they may have a disability which means that they cannot make full use of facilities provided.

 Who should I talk to if I think that my child needs extra support?